maithraraghu/ESS_Game/README.md

 https://github.com/rubai5/baselines

-To get the jupyter kernel to work well with the virtual environment, you can set up according to e.g.:
+To get the jupyter kernel to work with the packages in the virtual environment, you can set up according to e.g.:

 https://anbasile.github.io/programming/2017/06/25/jupyter-venv/